One minute 30 second watch

 You will not be paid for the work placement but employers may be able to support you with expenses for things like travel and meals.
 You should still continue to get any benefits you currently receive.

-When your traineeship ends
+After your traineeship

-Traineeships should prepare you for an apprenticeship.
+Traineeships are designed to prepare you to do an apprenticeship.

 You can use the GOV.UK service to search and apply for traineeships in England.